 Top tips from Gumtree on buying used gym equipment

-“There are plenty of excellent second-hand fitness equipment options available for sale online, including treadmills, ellipticals, free weights and stationary bikes,” says Estelle Nagel, marketing manager for Gumtree South Africa.
+“There are plenty of excellent second-hand fitness equipment options available for sale online, including treadmills, ellipticals, free weights and stationary bikes,” says Estelle Nagel, marketing manager for Gumtree SA.

-“There are great heart-rate monitors, step counters and wearable tech products such as Fitbits available second hand and even brand-new sport shoes that were unwanted gifts or hardly used.
-Do a lot of research on these items and check for wear and tear – chances are you can still find a good quality bargain.”
+“There are great heart-rate monitors, step counters and wearable tech products, such as Fitbits, available second-hand, and even new sport shoes that were unwanted gifts or hardly used.
+Do a lot of research on these items and check for wear and tear.
+Chances are you can still find a good-quality bargain.”

 Opt for quality

-It’s always a good idea to shop for used fitness equipment that you’ve used at a gym, store or friend’s home – that way you will know whether or not you’ll like and continue to use the product in the future.
+It’s always a good idea to shop for used fitness equipment that you’ve used at a gym, store or friend’s home.
+That way you will know whether you’ll like and continue to use the product in the future.
 If you don’t like cycling, a stationary bike might not be the thing for you.
 “Stick with your fitness personality,” says Nagel.

 Make sure it’s safe